Skip to the content.

 let migrations = butane_migrations::get_migrations().unwrap();

-migration.apply(&mut connection).unwrap();
+migrations.migrate(&mut connection).unwrap();

 connection